 Bloom Time: Summer

-Gloriosa superba ‘Rothschildiana’ is a deciduous, tuberous, tendril climber up to 6.7 feet (2 m) tall.
-The leaves are lance-shaped and the upper leaf axils bear flowers, up to 4 inches (10 cm) across, in the summer.
-The lily-like flowers comprise 6 reflexed red petals, with wavy yellow edges, surrounding a cluster of curved and protruding stamens.
+Gloriosa superba 'Rothschildiana' is a deciduous tuberous tendril climber that grows up to 6.7 feet (2 m) tall.
+Leaves are lance-shaped.
+The upper leaf axils bear flowers up to 4 inches (10 cm) across in the summer.
+The lily-like flowers comprise six reflexed red petals with wavy yellow edges, surrounding a cluster of curved and protruding stamens.